adamjarret/spooning/docs/guide/customization.md

 you have two options:

-1. You can export a custom instance of [`TestQueue`][TestQueue] that was initialized by passing instances of your custom classes to the constructor (as describe above).
+1. You can export a custom instance of [`TestQueue`][TestQueue] that was initialized by passing instances of your custom classes to the constructor (as described above).
 2. You can set the relevant property of the shared [`TestQueue`][TestQueue] instance in your __run.js__ file.

 __Custom Tap__